AndriyMulyar/bert_document_classification/README.md

 # Notes
-- You will need a GPU to apply these models if you would like any hint of speed in your predictions.
+- For training you will need a GPU.
-- For bulk prediction where speed is not of concern lots of available memory and CPU cores would do the trick.
+- For bulk inference where speed is not of concern lots of available memory and CPU cores will likely work.
 - Model downloads are cached in `~/.cache/torch/bert_document_classification/`.
 Try clearing this folder if you have issues.